How I work as an event photographer before, during, and after the conference

 You can see examples of event photos here:

-A process that gives peace of mind
+A process that provides peace of mind

 Lasse Lundberg Andreasen